 Rent an ebike and zoom off!
 Ebikes (electronic bikes) are the only motorized bike/scooter that tourist are allowed to rent.
 Gas scooters are not rented to tourists.

 The ebikes cost a few US dollars a day to rent.
 Haggling for a better price is recommend!
+You can rent ebikes through your accommodation or from street vendors.

 TIP: Make sure your bike has a full charge before you take off.
 Believe us, it is a pain in the a$$ to push a dead ebike all the way back to your accommodation 🙂